Engee documentation

 Notebook

-This example shows how to analyse the time and frequency response of RLC circuits as a function of their physical parameters using ControlSystems.jl functions.
+This example shows how to analyze the time and frequency characteristics of RLC circuits depending on their physical parameters using the ControlSystems.jl functions.

 Before you start, connect the package ControlSystems.jl.